 The events of that September occurred in what is often called the “fog of war,” with information hard to come by, and conflicting or incomplete reports making it difficult to tell what was actually happening on the ground, especially from thousands of miles away in Washington.
 To a frustrating degree, that fog persisted so long, in part because of continuing turmoil in Libya.
 And despite the best efforts of officials from across our government—including the White House, the State Department, the military, the intelligence community, the FBI, an independent Account- ability Review Board, and eight Congressional committees—there will never be perfect clarity on everything that happened.
 It is unlikely that there will ever be anything close to full agreement on exactly what happened that night, how it happened, or why it happened.
 But that should not be confused with a lack of effort to discover the truth or to share it with the American people.
 I am grateful to the many dedicated professionals who have worked tirelessly to answer all the questions they could to the best of their abilities.

-What follows is based on a combination of my own personal experi- ence and information learned over the following days, weeks, and months thanks to several exhaustive investigations, especially the work of the independent review board charged with determining the facts and pulling no punches.
+What follows is based on a combination of my own personal experience and information learned over the following days, weeks, and months thanks to several exhaustive investigations, especially the work of the independent review board charged with determining the facts and pulling no punches.
 While there has been a regrettable amount of misinformation, speculation, and flat-out deceit by some in politics and the media, more than a year later in-depth reporting from a number of reputable sources continues to expand our understanding of these events.

 While the morning of September 11, 2012, began like many others, there are few dates as meaningful to our country.
 On every 9/11 since 2001, I think back to that terrible day.
 I was not even a year into representing New York in the Senate when it was devastated by the attacks on the Twin Towers.
 That day, which started with hundreds fleeing down the stairs of the Capitol Building and ended with hundreds of members standing on those very same steps singing “God Bless America” in a moving display of unity, shaped my unrelenting focus on helping New York recover and securing it against future attacks.
 With those memories flooding back, I left home for the State Department.